 - 7. Select the bins text file that was imported in Section 6.1. - 8.
-Ensure that the 'Use marker-specific stutter ratio and distance if available' box is checked. - 9.
-We recommend the values shown in Figure 22 for proper filtering of stutter peaks when using the PowerPlex® ESI 17 Pro System.
-You may need to optimize these settings.
-In-house validation should be performed.
+Ensure that the 'Use marker-specific stutter ratio and distance if available' box is checked.

-10. Select the 'Peak Detector' tab (Figure 23).
+9. Select the 'Peak Detector' tab (Figure 23).
 You will need to optimize these settings.
 In-house validation should be performed.

-- Select full range or partial range for the analysis range.
+- 1. Select full range or partial range for the analysis range.
 When using a partial range, choose an appropriate analysis range based on your data.
 Choose a start point after the primer peak and just before the first defined internal lane standard peak to help ensure proper sizing of the internal lane standard. - 2.
 The peak amplitude thresholds are the minimum peak heights at which the software will call a peak.
 Individual laboratories should determine their peak amplitude thresholds from internal validation studies. - 3.
-The normalization box can be checked or unchecked. - 4.
-The peak window size shown in Figure 23 is not the default setting.
-It has been changed to 11 from the default value of 15.
-This ensures that the software can resolve alleles in the ladder that are 1 base apart for the larger loci such as D1S1656, D12S391 and D2S441.
+The normalization box can be checked or unchecked.